 Eleven Man Ballot Deck & System

-• You may decide which color you start with, by a flipped coin, pick a color from the bag, or pick between two concealed hands holding the colors.
+You may decide which color you start with, by a flipped coin, pick a color from the bag, or pick between two concealed colors held in each hand.
 Players alternate color for each opening thereafter and play an even opening match.
 This only matters when deciding to play a certain opening.
 All opening are played in an Eleven Man Tournament except those that lose a piece.

-• The total number of openings: 8x8x7x7 = 3,136 is generated by this system, but some positions are repeated as transpositions; therefore, the number of unique positions generated by an 11-man ballot deck is 2,500.
+The total number of openings: 8x8x7x7 = 3,136 is generated by this system, but some positions are repeated as transpositions; therefore, the number of unique positions generated by an 11-man ballot deck is 2,500.
+Minus Ed Gilbert’s 247 identified 11-Man Ballot lost openings = 2,253 playable openings.
+The playable opening list is downloadable at this link and now used in all 11-Man Ballot Tournaments today (since 2022).
+11-man drawn ballots

-• There are rumors that approximately 300 of them are losses, but no one knows for sure, because no one has ever completely studied and seriously analyzed 11-Man, and little or no published play is available.
+There are rumors that approximately 300 of them are losses, but no one knows for sure, because no one has ever completely studied and seriously analyzed 11-Man, and little or no published play is available.
 Dr. Marion Tinsley was quoted as having said, "About 10% of them are probably losses."
-Another comment from Dr. Tinsley is; "The 11-Man ballot cards create openings and landings that you would never get from the GAYP or 3-Move Openings, you might funnel a mid-game into something, such as a familiar endgame position or ending, otherwise it's all cross-board visualization; however, there are a few 3-move opening and gayp transpositions."
+Another comment from Dr. Tinsley is, "The 11-Man ballot cards create openings and landings that you would never get from the GAYP or 3-Move Openings, you might funnel a mid-game into something, such as a familiar endgame position or ending, otherwise it's all cross-board visualization; however, there are a few 3-move openings and gayp transpositions in the deck."

-When playing an 11-Man Match it may be considered as a rule condition: If both players agree to exclude an opening - so be it!
-(Mostly the openings where one side immediately goes into a forced mandown loss?
-Red confers with White if he accepts the opening, if he accepts, then Red makes his first reply move and they play both sides.
-If he rejects, then Red can also reject it, in which a new ballot is drawn or he may accept it and the opening is played.
+When playing an 11-Man Match it may be considered a rule: If both players agree to exclude an opening - so be it!
+(They are mostly the openings where one side immediately goes into a forced mandown loss?)
+Red moves first so Red confers with White if he accepts the opening, if White accepts, then Red makes his first reply move and they play both sides.
+If White rejects, then Red can also reject it, in which a new ballot is drawn, or Red may accept White's rejected opening as playable, and the opening is played.
+A new rule was added in February 2014 stating, that the player who rejected the opening may request the opponent who wants to play it, to play the weak side.
+Red usually has the advantage side opening from 11-Man ballot openings.
+It was predetermined if a player continually abused this rule, then the referee would decide if the ballot was playable.
 Less than 4% results in a loss of a piece; therefore, most contestants play all openings except those that lose a piece.
 This was the case in the 2002 Moiseyev vs Lowder 11-Man Ballot WCM, and 2008 Laverty vs Moiseyev 11-Man WCM, with the exception Alex and Elbert used this rule one time in 2002 after a few minutes of observation; they agreed that opening might be a loss for one side.
-All ballots drawn were played in the 2008 Laverty vs Moiseyev (11-Man Ballot) WCM.
-One was rejected in the 2011 Laverty vs Moiseyev (11-Man Ballot) WCM.
+All ballots drawn were played in the 2008, Laverty vs Moiseyev (11-Man Ballot) WCM.
+One was rejected in the 2011, Laverty vs Moiseyev (11-Man Ballot) WCM, and a questionable opening was played with Moiseyev drawing weak side of a later analyzed loss.
+Both rejected opening [11-Man Ballot #494 Red Win] (OFF: 5, 27, Move: 12-16, 24-20) in their 2013 WCM which was later analyzed as a loss.

-• 2008 Laverty vs Moiseyev (11-Man Ballot) WCM voted on this rule and 30 moves per hour by clock for the "Elbert Lowder Memorial 11-Man Nationals" in 2008.
-This tourney was played in Albemarle, NC in January 2008, a fitting tribute to Mr. Lowder.
+2008 Laverty vs Moiseyev (11-Man Ballot) WCM voted on this rule and 30 moves per hour by clock for the "Elbert Lowder Memorial 11-Man Nationals" in 2008.
+This tourney was played in Albemarle, NC in January 2008, a befitting tribute to Mr. Lowder.

 Champions